Where Does The Outlet Line On A Septic Tank Go To? (Solution found)

 Orangeburg pipe was made in Orangeburg, New York, from 1860 to 1970, and was utilized to plumb numerous septic and wastewater systems throughout Yavapai County during that time period.
 Orangeburg pipe is produced from rolled tar paper (wood pulp that has been sealed with hot pitch) and was considered a low-cost alternative to metal, particularly after World War II, because of its flexibility and durability.
 In fact, the pipe itself is so soft that professionals might cut it with a knife during the installation process!

-See also: How To Measure If Septic Tank Sluge Depth?
-(Question)
+See also: How Long To Recononize Septic Tank Bacteria?
+(Solution found)

 Orangeburg, on the other hand, is known for degrading over time (it has a 50-year lifespan at the most) and deforming when subjected to pressure.